the-technat/kubernetes-cluster-factory/README.md

 - Add as many install methods as you like, just create a new folder and add two workflow files (one for creation, one for deletion)
 - The automation should create the cluster, install a CNI, CSI-driver and CCM if necessary, but keep the rest up to the user
-- Files and resources that could be helpful for tinkering shall / can be placed on the first control-plane node
 - Multiple cloud-providers are possible, but ensure you always use cloud providers that have a budget warning/limit configured or automatic nuking using the [account-nuker](https://github.com/alleaffengaffen/account-nuker) in place.
 - Credentials should be retrieved from Akeyless via Github Actions
 - Spill out all required artifacts to connect to the cluster as files in the workflow output